ikanias/tc_sbom_csaf_uploader/README.md

 This tool is intended to upload SBOM or CSAF/VEX files of .json type to the Trustification application remote server. \
 The way to use it is pretty simple - Just insert the following data after running the command 'python3 main.py': \
 **path** - Enter the files' path from which you like to upload the files from \
-**url** - Enter the remote Trustificaion server URL where you want your files to be uploaded to \
+**url** - Enter the remote Trustificaion server URL where you want your files to be uploaded to (https://vex-tpa_namespace.net for VEX upload or https://sbom-tpa_namespace.net for SBOM upload \
 **url_suffix** - Enter the URL suffix according to the file type you want to upload (i.e. /api/v1/sbom or /api/v1/vex) \
 **Bearer token** - The bearer token to use for authorization in front of the remote server.